ccgu33/master_thesis/README.md

 - loo (for leave-one-out cross-validation)
 - bayesplot (for MCMC diagnostics and visualization)

-## Usage
+Each R script can be run on its own.
+My typical workflow was:

-Each R script in the `r_file` directory corresponds to a different pooling method and can be run independently.
-The workflow typically involves:
+1. Clean up the messy coral data

-1. Data preprocessing
+2. Fit models with Stan (this takes a while ⏳)
-2. Model fitting with Stan
+3. Check if the MCMC sampling worked properly
-3. MCMC diagnostics
+4. See if the model predictions make sense
-4. Posterior predictive checks
+5. Compare different models
-5. Model comparison via LOO-CV
+6. Make pretty plots of the results

-6. Visualization of results
+Feel free to reach out if you have questions!

 ## Author